Mike Alessi Signs With Kawasaki for 2021 Kicker Arenacross - Arenacross - Racer X Online

 “My passion is still racing.
 It’s who I am and what I want to do.
 It’s my lifestyle and I don’t want to stop.
 I’m not going to put out a press release saying I’m retired.
 I’m still racing and I want people to know that.
 I’m still competing and trying to win.”

-This afternoon, Alessi announced on Instagram he has signed with Team Babbitts/Monster Energy Kawasaki to compete in the 2021 AMA Kicker Arenacross series.
+This afternoon, Alessi announced he has signed with Team Babbitts/Monster Energy Kawasaki to compete in the 2021 AMA Kicker Arenacross series.

+"I am very excited to be joining Team Babbitts for the upcoming 2021 season," Alessi said in a Kicker Arenacross press release.
+"I feel the team is a very strong and successful team.
+I have watched them for many years.
+I feel the knowledge that they bring with my skill set will make for a great season.
+I am excited to try something different, and I’m looking forward to putting on a good show out there."

 In the interview with Weigandt—which you can read in full if you missed it—Alessi said his eyes are mainly focused on returning to the Loretta Lynn Ranch in 2020.